shastryulitzschorg/shastryulitzschorg.github.io/_posts/2019-08-16-giflib-proto-fuzzer.md

 ## TL;DR

-We fuzzed giflib and found two bugs, one of which could be used for a remote DoS.
+We fuzzed giflib and found two bugs, one of which could be used for a remote DoS and has been assigned [CVE 2019-15133](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-15133).
 We tried to enhance our setup with structure-aware fuzzing, but this did not outperform standard coverage fuzzing.